“Dog Magic”

 One of those spirits took the form of a heart-shaped rock I discovered in Roxy’s yard during those final visits, so the connection with these treasured dogs and hearts was already well-established when we came across this beautiful one on the wild edge of Roxy’s yard.

-Our original find ultimately made its way to a home-base in my yard to collaborate with several others that were gathered to support Lily’s transition, and it’s lived perched 5 feet up in a tree there ever since.
+The rock I found in Roxy’s yard ultimately made its way to a home-base in my yard to collaborate with several others that were gathered to support Lily’s transition, and it’s lived perched 5 feet up in a tree there ever since.

 It’s a joy to have this symbol of Roxy’s presence in one of my most beloved spaces, and I often offer a loving greeting to her when it catches my attention.